ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 When ready to install follow the instructions here.

-1. kibana cannot be installed as the same time as elasticsearch and so must be disabled for the initial helm install and then enabled when elasticsearch has fully installed

-When ready to install follow the instructions here.

 1. kibana cannot be installed as the same time as elasticsearch so must be disabled for the initial helm install
+1. Install the helm chart with kibana disabled
+1. Wait while elasticsearch, logstash and filebeat start up and stabilize
-1. When enabled when elasticsearch has fully installed and is healthy the helm chart can be upgraded with kibana now enabled
+1. When elasticsearch has fully installed and is healthy run helm upgrade install of the helm chart with kibana enabled
+1. Wait while kibana stabilizes
 1. kibana now has credentials for login in to the UI and the password can be extracted from the credentials secret

 Example